andref/Unnatural-Sublime-Package/README.md

 ugly, brain-damaged, BABBLING IN ALL-CAPS — but regrettably still healthy and strong — cousin.

 Made with ❤️ for those poor souls who<del>, like me,</del> must endure the abhorrence on their day jobs.
-May it inifinitesimally diminish your suffering.
+May it infinitesimally diminish your suffering.

 [natural]: http://www.softwareag.com/corporate/products/adabas_natural/natural/overview